blocksds/sdk/docs/content/tutorial/intermediate/3d_graphics/index.md

     // Setup the 3D rear plane.
 This plane can have any color that you want, and
     // it can be transparent or opaque.
 The background must be fully opaque and
     // have a unique polygon ID (different from the polygons that are going to
-    // be drawn) so that antialiasing works. glClearColor(0, 0, 0, 31);
+    // be drawn) so that alpha blending works. glClearColor(0, 0, 0, 31);
     glClearPolyID(63);